 You may get a sudden fever during or within a day of your blood transfusion.
 This is usually your body's normal response to white blood cells in the donated blood.
 Over-the-counter fever medicine usually will treat the fever.

 Some blood banks remove white blood cells from whole blood or different parts of the blood.
 This makes it less likely that you will have a reaction after the transfusion.

 Getting many blood transfusions can cause too much iron to build up in your blood (iron overload).
 People who have a blood disorder like thalassemia, which requires multiple transfusions, are at risk for iron overload.
 Iron overload can damage your liver, heart, and other parts of your body.

-If you have iron overload, you may need iron chelation (ke-LAY-shun) therapy.
+If you have iron overload (hemochromatosis), you may need iron chelation (ke-LAY-shun) therapy.
 For this therapy, medicine is given through an injection or as a pill to remove the extra iron from your body.

 Although it's unlikely, blood transfusions can damage your lungs, making it hard to breathe.
 This usually occurs within about 6 hours of the procedure.

 Most patients recover.
-However, 5 to 25 percent of patients who develop lung injuries die from the injuries.
+However, 5% to 25% of patients who develop lung injuries die from the injuries.
 These people usually were very ill before the transfusion.